The Benefits of Using a TMJ Mouth Guard

 Preventing Teeth Grinding and Jaw Clenching

 Teeth grinding and jaw clenching, also known as bruxism, are common symptoms of TMJ disorders.
 These habits can cause further damage to your teeth and exacerbate jaw pain.
-A TMJ mouth guard can help prevent these harmful behaviors.
+A TMJ mouthguard can help prevent these harmful behaviors.

 How Long to Wear a Mouth Guard for TMJ